MaurangeLab/sm-FISH_analysis_pipeline/README.md

 - You can also get the mean fluorescence from a protein of interest in every cell.
 To do that, precise you want to get it with the "chinmo_yn" parameter (in Main-Epyseg), then indicate the channel of your protein of interest in the "chinmoprot_channel" parameter.
 - If the fourth channel is for another protein you do not want to quantify, indicate "n" in "chinmo_yn" and put the channel of the protein in question in "chinmoprot_channel".
 The pipeline will do nothing of this channel.

+## What to expect from the analysis ?
 This pipeline produces several files, named after the following convention : file info + base file name + .tif/.xlsx
-With that in mind the files produced and the information they contain, in production order, are the following :
+With that in mind, the files produced and the information they contain, in production order, are the following :

 name : base file name (ex: yw_40X_21-04.czi)